adi3e08/adi3e08.github.io/_publications/2014-12-09-paper-title-number-2.md

 [Download the project report here](http://adi3e08.github.io/files/Project Report_Adithya_R_ED11B002.pdf)

-Note : The typesetting of mathematical expressions and equations in the above report is somewhat poor.
+Note : The typesetting of mathematical expressions and equations in the above report is not great.
 When I wrote this report I was unaware of Latex !